 - Increase the amount of water you drink

 Limit Salty Foods

-If you eat a lot of salty foods, or even just indulged in a single salty meal, this can leave you feeling puffy.
+If you eat a lot of salty foods or even just indulge in a single salty meal, this can leave you feeling puffy.
 This is because too much sodium will cause your kidneys to retain extra water.
-Luckily this can easily be fixed by cutting back on the salt.
+Luckily, this can easily be fixed by cutting back on the salt.
 This will allow the kidneys to flush out the extra water in your body.